 For a summary of research studies on breast MRI plus mammography versus mammography alone for women at higher risk of breast cancer, visit the Breast Cancer Research Studies section.

-However, certain reproductive and lifestyle factors may affect risk in BRCA1/2 carriers differently than in non-carriers.
+However, breast cancer risk for BRCA1/2 carriers with certain reproductive and lifestyle factors may be different from risk for non-carriers.

-- Having children and a younger age at first childbirth lower the risk of breast cancer in the general population.
-In BRCA1/2 carriers however, some studies show no link between these factors and breast cancer risk [199,201-204].
+- Having children and a younger age at first childbirth are linked to a lower risk of breast cancer in the general population.
+In BRCA1/2 carriers however, some studies show no link between these factors and breast cancer risk [222,225-228].

-- Drinking alcohol and current or recent use of birth control pills increase the risk of breast cancer in the general population.
-It’s unclear whether these factors affect risk in BRCA1/2 carriers [199,201-202,205,604].
+- Drinking alcohol and current or recent use of birth control pills are linked to an increased risk of breast cancer in the general population.
+It’s unclear whether these factors are linked to risk in BRCA1/2 carriers [222,225-226,229-230].

-Very low doses of radiation (such as from X-rays) don’t have much, if any, impact on breast cancer risk.
+People exposed to very low doses of radiation (such as from X-rays) don’t have much, if any, increased risk of breast cancer [231-232].

-Women who have a BRCA1 or BRCA2 gene mutation have medical options to help lower their risk of breast cancer:
+Women who have a BRCA1 or BRCA2 (BRCA1 /2) inherited gene mutation have medical options to help lower their risk of breast cancer:

-If you are a BRCA1/2 carrier, talk with your health care provider about the pros and cons of these options.
+If you have a BRCA1/2 inherited gene mutation, talk with your health care provider about the pros and cons of these options.

 Take the time to make decisions that are right for you.
 Don’t feel you need to rush.

-Both pre- and postmenopausal women can take tamoxifen.
+Both premenopausal women and postmenopausal women can take tamoxifen.
 Only postmenopausal women can take raloxifene.